 My research in this context concerns the regularity of local minimizers and, more generally, of stable solutions.
 This is a classical question in the Calculus of Variations.
 An important example in Geometry is the regularity of minimal hypersurfaces of R^n which are minimizers of the area functional.
 A deep result from the seventies states that these hypersurfaces are smooth if n≤7, while in R^8 the Simons cone is a minimizer of the area with a singularity at the origin.

 The same phenomenon --the fact that regularity holds in low dimensions-- happens for reaction-diffusion problems in bounded domains.
-It is a long standing open problem to decide if stable solutions to such problems are bounded (and hence smooth) in dimensions n≤9.
+A long standing conjecture in this context was to prove that stable solutions to such problems are always bounded (and hence smooth) in dimensions n≤9.
 We recently solved this conjecture in a joint work with X. Cabré, A. Figalli, and J. Serra (preprint 2019).
 A similar question arises in the study of the 1D symmetry of solutions to the Allen-Cahn equation in R^n.
 The symmetry of solutions is quite well understood for global minimizers of the energy functional, but the problem is open in case of stable solutions.

 Fully nonlinear elliptic equations are highly nonlinear PDEs.
 They appear in Probability (stochastic control or differential games) as well as in Geometry.
 These are non-variational equations (i.e., there is no functional associated to the equation), and to prove existence and uniqueness of solutions one needs to focus attention on viscosity solutions, which are defined via the comparison principle.
 The key challenge in the study of such equations is to understand the regularity of solutions.
 For example, it is an outstanding open problem to decide wether all solutions to fully nonlinear elliptic equations in R^3 are smooth.
 The result is known to be true in R^2, while in dimensions 5 and higher there are counterexamples.